k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/09_custom_ws_properties.md

 <td valign="top">
 <p>Enable overriding the URL path of a web service.</p>
 Note that in case where more than a single web service has the same path, the deployment will fail.<br>
-For Graphit <studio>and Java function it is done via the Properties Panel.</studio>, <web>whereas for Java function it is done using the path property of the @webservice annotation.</web><br>
+For Graphit <studio>and Java function</studio> it is done via the Properties Panel<web>, whereas for Java function it is done using the path property of the @webservice annotation</web>.<br>
 </td>
 </tr>
 <tr>